ukanlei/frontendMentor/qr-code-component-main/README.md

 _A Shout-out to all the feedbacks helping me perfect my solution 🎉_

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-In this solution:

-- Users can view the optimal layout depending on their device's screen size.
+For this challenge, the width of the container containing the qr box is less than that of most mobile device, so I decided to not use media query as an experiment.
+[Read about result.](#no-media-what-will-happen)

 ### Screenshot